 How Often Should I Feed My Ball Python?

-Your snake may be the best one to answer this question for you but typically an adult snake (over one year of age) will eat once every 10-14 days.
+Your snake may be the best one to answer this question for you but typically an adult snake (over one year of age) will eat once every 10 to 14 days.
 Younger snakes should eat more often since they are still growing.
-They should eat at least once a week, or even once every 5-6 days while growing.
+They should eat at least once a week, or even once every 5 to 6 days while growing.
 If your snake doesn't want to eat weekly, it is okay to wait longer to feed him again the next time.
 Also, if your snake seems to be overweight (the tail should slowly taper to a point, not have an abrupt change in width from the vent to the tip), you should wait longer in between feedings as to prevent obesity issues.